-NOTE 5 - NET ASSETS
+NOTE 5 - NET POSITION

-Net Assets is the excess of all the Authority's assets over all its liabilities, regardless of fund.
-The Authority's net assets are divided into two segments.
+Net Position is the excess of all the Authority's assets and deferred outflows of resources over all its liabilities and deferred inflows of resources.
+The Authority's net position is divided into two segments, restricted and unrestricted.

-Restricted describes the portion of Net Assets which is restricted as to use by the terms and conditions of agreements with outside parties, governmental regulations, laws, or other restrictions which the Authority cannot unilaterally alter.
-At June 30, 2012, restrictions included:
+Restricted describes the portion of Net Position which is restricted as to use by the terms and conditions of agreements with outside parties, governmental regulations, laws, or other restrictions which the Authority cannot unilaterally alter.
+At June 30, 2013, restrictions included:

-Restricted for rate stabilization represents the portion of net assets restricted for future use in the event development fees are not adequate to meet the required ratio of revenue to expenses required under bond indentures.
+Restricted for rate stabilization represents the portion of net position restricted for future use in the event development fees are not adequate to meet the required ratio of revenue to expenses required under bond indentures.

-Restricted for debt service represents the portion of net assets held in reserve in the event other resources of the Authority are not adequate to make required debt service payments.
+Restricted for debt service represents the portion of net position held in reserve in the event other resources of the Authority are not adequate to make required debt service payments.

-Unrestricted describes the portion of Net Assets which is not legally or contractually restricted as to use.
+Unrestricted describes the portion of Net Position which is not legally or contractually restricted as to use.